tomfromitaly/Jarvis/README.md

 Finding money I am leaving on the table
-Making the command bar feel powerful and intuitive Designing dashboard transitions that feel responsive and logical Surprise me with elegant solutions.
+Making the command bar feel powerful and intuitive Designing dashboard transitions that feel responsive and logical Storing and querying the knowledge learned during onboarding Surprise me with elegant solutions.
 The goal is a system I will actually use daily because it provides genuine value.

 CONSTRAINTS